quasar32/kerf-editor/team-agreement.md

 help is needed.

 # Communication Expectations
+We will use a text group chat.
+Before approving merge requests, someone else will review and test the new code.
+If someone will not be at class or meetings, communicate ahead of time.

 # Meeting Structure and Availability Expectations
 We will meet each week after class on Wednesday.